DragonSenses/Curiosity/JavaScript2/1. Document/1.5 Node properties - type, tag, & contents/nodeProperties.md

 ### **IDL in the spec**

-In the specification, DOM classes aren’t described by using JavaScript, but a special <a href="https://en.wikipedia.org/wiki/Interface_description_language">Interface description language</a> (IDL), that is usually easy to understand.
+In the specification, DOM classes aren't described by using JavaScript, but a special <a href="https://en.wikipedia.org/wiki/Interface_description_language">Interface description language</a> (IDL), that is usually easy to understand.

 In IDL all properties are prepended with their types.
 For instance, DOMString, boolean and so on.

-Here’s an excerpt from it, with comments:
+Here's an excerpt from it, with comments:

 ```javascript
 // Define HTMLInputElement